tgentry300/kenzie-testing/Fizzbuzz/README.md

 3: Run `node run.js ___student's_repo_url___`.
 Upon execution the output of the test results will be written to your console.

-If you would like to test it on a dummy submission link, use `node run.js https://github.com/swkane/fizzbuzz d`
+If you would like to test it on a dummy submission link, use `node run.js https://github.com/swkane/fizzbuzz`

 # Assessment Instructions

 - Create a file called `fizzbuzz.js` (if you do not already have one)
+- Create a file called `index.html`
+- Connect your javascript file with your html file using a `<script>` tag within the `<body>` tag

 - Write a function named `fizzbuzz`.
 - This function will have one parameter - `maxValue`.